 Sprint – 1-4 week iteration during which the Scrum Team delivers an incremental added value to the end product or goal.
 This can be a new product version or simply a needed improvement.

-Daily Scrum – a 15 minute meeting were each of the team members present what they have done yesterday, what they have planned for today and how does it help achieve the end goal.
+Daily Scrum – a 15-minute meeting where each of the team members presents what they have done yesterday, what they have planned for today and how does it help achieve the end goal.

-Sprint Review – a 4 hour meeting for the Scrum Team, Product owner and the stakeholders to discuss what was done during the Sprint, gather feedback and adjust course of action.
+Sprint Review – a 4-hour meeting for the Scrum Team, Product Owner, and the stakeholders to discuss what was done during the Sprint, gather feedback and adjust the course of action.

 Scrum task board

-Scrum task board is usually combined out of 4 sections – Product Backlog where Product Owner places user stories, Sprint Backlog where Scrum Team plans tasks, Doing for tracking the tasks in progress and Done for completed tasks.
+The Scrum task board is usually combined out of 4 sections – Product Backlog where the Product Owner places user stories, Sprint Backlog where Scrum Team plans tasks, Doing for tracking the tasks in progress, and Done for completed tasks.

 Scrum limits the amount of work the team does in one iteration by having a clear set duration of the Sprint.
 The team cannot commit to more work that fits within one Sprint.

 Scrum uses the Product Backlog to prioritize the most important user stories.
-The Scrum Team picks the most important items during Sprint Planning and works on the during the next Sprint.
+The Scrum Team picks the most important items during Sprint Planning and works on them during the next Sprint.

 This is the first column on the Scrum task board.
 It holds all the prioritized epics and user stories and represents a project plan.
 Curated by the Product Owner.